 Origins of ERP

 As early as the 1960s, businesses started using computers for their accounting and finance solutions [1].
-When the manufacturing industry started booming in the 1980s, new software was invented to integrate all of these processes in one place.
+When the manufacturing industry started booming in the 1980s, new software emerged to integrate all of these processes in one place.
 In the 1990s, ERP was introduced, combining accounting, finance, sales, manufacturing, inventory, human resources, and project management.

 Cloud ERP software emerged in the early 2000s, and today, machine learning and other supplemental technologies are helping companies run even more efficiently to measure up against the competition.